@encoding

 • string - The decoded string (empty on error).

-• error - nil on success, or an Error struct with message and code fields.
+• Error - nil on success, or an Error struct with message and code fields.

 Errors: E7001 for wrong argument count, E7003 if argument is not a string, E16002 for invalid hex input.